naruarjun/cogrob-website/content/authors/shengye/index.md

 ---
 # Display name
-title:    Yiding (Cassie) Qiu
+title: Shengye Wang
 subtitle: PhD in CSE.

 # Username (this should match the folder name)
 authors:
-  - yiding
+  - shengye

 # Is this the primary user of the site?
 superuser: false